taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/03-redux-architecture.md

 The `Stories` component is a connected component now and is the only component that has access to the Redux store.
 The application work again, but this time with a clever interaction between Redux and React.

-## Part 15: Lift Connected Components
+## Part 15: Lift Connection

-- you can give more components access to the Redux store by transforming a component to a connected component
-- the archive functionality is connected in the `Stories` component, but it is only used in the `Story` component
-- you can remove this functionality from the `Stories`component and don't pass the `onArchive()` function anymore to the `Story` component
+It is no official term, but you can lift the connection between React and Redux.
+For instance, you could lift the connection from the `Stories` component to another component.
+But you need the list of stories to map over them in the `Stories` component.
+However, what about the `onArchive` function?
+It is not used in the `Stories` component, but only in the `Story` component.
+Thus you could lift the connection partly.
+The `stories` would stay in the `Stories` component, but the `onArchive` function could live in the `Story` component.

 {title="src/components/Stories.js",lang="javascript"}
 ~~~~~~~~